winljm001/rn-lalala/readme.md

 - `react-native-builder-bob` Simple set of CLIs to scaffold and build React Native libraries for different targets.

+- `changesets` The changesets workflow is designed to help when people are making changes, all the way through to publishing.
+It lets contributors declare how their changes should be released, then we automate updating package versions, and changelogs, and publishing new versions of packages based on the provided information.

 ## TODO

 - [x] lerna 初始化